TudbuT/coc-cord/README.md

 # coc-cord-reborn

-An actively maintained for of a coc extension to get Discord Rich Presence integration with NeoVim.
+An actively maintained fork of a coc extension to get Discord Rich Presence integration with NeoVim.

 ## "Why another fork? coc-discord-rpc exists!"